 How to Use Gelatin – The best way to eat gelatin is with other foods and can be added to smoothies, oatmeal plus meat, chicken, seafood dishes and salads.
 It helps with the absorption of nutrients and thus optimizes the value of any meal.

 But, to make sure you don’t lose any of the nutrients – Do not warm gelatin.
-Get unflavored and sugar free gelatin (I prefer grass fed gealtin, but it’s up to you), you don’t need any additives in your gelatin.
+Get unflavored and sugar free gelatin (I prefer grass fed gelatin, but it’s up to you), you don’t need any additives in your gelatin.

 Another way is to incorporate it into foods that do not need heating.
 See an article with a few great ideas.

 Once more, I remind you to check for counter interactions with your medication and consult with your doctor if you have any other health problem to rule out side effects.
-Pregnant and nursing moms should avoid all of these remedies.
+Pregnant and nursing moms should avoid these remedies.

 And most importantly – No single cure or fix for arthritis exists.
 One thing hasn’t changed in all of medical history: You can’t get healthy without changing your unhealthy lifestyle habits.

 Eating healthy, exercising (or at least keeping physically active) and positive outlook on life are critical for maintaining youthful health.

 I would highly recommend you to check out Dr. Mark Wiley’s new book – “Arthritis Reversed“.

-Dr. Wiley is a master of holistic healing and has been helping his patients eliminate pain (from arthritis and other conditions) for over 15 years.
+Dr. Wiley is a master of holistic healing and has helped his patients eliminate pain (from arthritis and other conditions) for over 15 years.

 Right now and for a limited time you can get his new book on the Healthy Back institute website at no cost.
 Just a small shipping fee and it’s delivered to your door.
 So take this opportunity and learn about the Wiley method – HERE.